 Shaka Kayaks recommends your typical beach protection gear.
 This includes a broad rimmed hat, sunglasses with holder, light weight long sleeve shirt, reef shoes or sandals and sunscreen.
 Towels and non-valuables can be left in the transportation van until after the tour.
-You will be able to use a semi-dry bag to store small items you want to bring along but no bag can be completely waterproof so please leave your cell phones, video cameras and anything that you don’t want to get wet or drop overboard at home.
+As it is the ocean and anything can happen please leave your expensive sunglasses, cell phones, video cameras and anything that you don’t want to get wet or drop overboard at home.
 A cash tip for the end of the tour for if you guides did an awesome job is optional.

 Why do we need your email address?

 Shaka Kayaks uses your email address for one purpose only.
 At the end of your tour your guide will email you a souvenir photo taken of you on your kayak with the North Shore as a background.
 This is a complimentary thank you gift from us.

 Where is Shaka Kayaks located and how do we get there from Waikiki?